 The ENTJ—extraverted, intuition, thinking, judgment personality—is known for being motivated, focused, and having a bit of an independent streak.
-Being a leader suites them well, but being an explorer while leading?
+Being a leader suits them well, but being an explorer while leading?
 Even better.
-This personality is known as the commander—a confident personality that can persuade, direct, and charm to get what they want.
-This Meyers Briggs personality type is a strategic leader in any field they are in, be it the boardroom or a jungle.
+This personality is known as the commander—a confident personality who can persuade, direct, and charm to reach a goal.
+This Meyers Briggs personality type is a strategic leader in any setting, be it the boardroom or a jungle.

-Those with an ENTJ personality type are the confident and competitive big-picture planners who can step into a room and take total charge.
-ENTJ types are natural leaders.
-The Keirsey Temperament Sorter, closely associated with the Meyers Briggs personality test, notes that the equivalent of the ENTJ is categorized as the Fieldmarshal.
+ENTJs are confident and competitive big-picture planners and natural leaders who can step into a room and take total charge.
+The Keirsey Temperament Sorter, closely associated with the Myers Briggs personality test, categorizes the ENTJ as the Fieldmarshal.
 To be a Fieldmarshal, one must be strategic, analytical, and have a strong desire to lead.
 Some speculate that Napoleon Bonaparte and Julius Caesar, both great real-life field marshals, were ENTJs.
-Steve Jobs, Gordon Ramsay, Margaret Thatcher are also famous ENTJs.

-For the hard-working and efficient ENTJ, the best career is a management or leadership position.
-ENTJs are not suited to sitting on the sidelines.
-Any job that is chaotic, rather than structured, will not be a good fit.
-For example, the frenetic energy of a preschool classroom or disordered night shifts at a busy bar are not for ENTJs.
+The best careers for hard-working and efficient ENTJs are management or leadership positions.
+ENTJs are not comfortable with sitting on the sidelines.
+Any job that is chaotic rather than structured will not be a good fit for an ENTJ career.
+For example, the frenetic energy of a preschool classroom or disordered night shifts at a busy bar will be a mismatch for ENTJs.

-Financial Analysts require strategic thinking and are responsible for financial planning, analysis, and projection for companies and corporations, an excellent path for an ENTJ.
-The ability to effectively communicate complex financial information in a clear, concise way is a vital attribute of the financial analyst, and one that will fit with the straight-forward ENTJ personality
+Financial analysts require strategic thinking and are responsible for financial planning, analysis, and projection for companies and corporations, making this one of the more suitable ENTJ careers.
+The ability to effectively communicate complex financial information clearly and concisely is a vital attribute of the financial analyst and one that will fit with the straightforward ENTJ personality.

-It’s the job of the network administrator is support and secure the local and wide area networks.
-The internet plays a crucial role in the success of businesses and organizations, so the ENTJ who is ready to take charge and perform all necessary monitoring and maintenance for the network is invaluable.
-The network administrator is also in charge of supervising and leading support teams to keep the network running.
+It’s a network administrator’s job to support and secure the local and wide area networks.
+The internet plays a crucial role in the success of businesses and organizations, so an ENTJ who is ready to take charge and perform all necessary monitoring and maintenance for the network is invaluable.
+The network administrator also supervises and leads support teams to keep the network running.

-Have a love of the outdoors?
-Then this is the job for an ENTJ.
-Surveyors spend the majority of their time outside taking measurements.
-This is called fieldwork.
-(Perfect for a Fieldmarshal.)
-Surveyors are utilized to make precise and accurate measurements of land to determine property boundaries for a variety of projects.
-The data they provide is used in construction and engineering projects.
+Love the outdoors?
+Then this is an excellent ENTJ job.
+Surveyors spend most of their time outside taking measurements.
+This is called fieldwork—perfect for a Fieldmarshal.
+Companies and clients use surveyors to precisely and accurately measure land to determine property boundaries for a variety of projects.
+The resulting data is used in construction and engineering projects.
 They research land records and survey records and land titles to pinpoint the exact boundary lines of real estate and other properties.